Ground Water Investigation Program — GWIP

 GWIP supports science based water management in Montana by answering site-specific questions that are prioritized and assigned by the Montana Ground Water Steering Committee, as mandated by the Montana Legislature andauthorized in MCA 85-2-525.
 To meet this goal, GWIP conducts research on specific hydrogeologic issues in areas that are ranked as the most urgent within the State.
 The published products of each project include a scientific report that addresses the immediate question and implications for future stresses as appropriate; and typically a groundwater model that is available for use in future analyses.

 In Montana, groundwater is essential for safe drinking water supplies and for economic growth.
-On average, approximately 272,000,000 gallons (835 acre feet) are extracted from Montana's aquifers every day.
+Every day, approximately 272,000,000 gallons (835 acre-feet) are extracted from Montana's aquifers.
 In many areas of the State, groundwater is the only reliable year-round source of water for household use and for livestock.
 Groundwater is also widely used for irrigated agriculture and for lawns and gardens.
-In some settings, groundwater withdrawals could directly affect senior water-rights holders, stream flows, the availability of irrigation water, and the health of aquatic ecosystems.
-Efficient water management in these areas requires a scientifically based understanding of the groundwater systems.
+Groundwater withdrawals can directly affect senior water-rights holders, stream flows, the availability of irrigation water, and the health of aquatic ecosystems.
+Efficient water management requires a scientifically based understanding of the groundwater systems.

 Nominated projects have included water resource issues such as: